opauloh/epicreact-react-hooks/README.md

   have to maintain it in the long-term.
 Luckily for us, there’s an npm package we can use instead and it’s already installed into this project.
 It’s called react-error-boundary.
+- **Tricks** - resetting component: whenever you need to reset components, you can do this easily by just changing the key prop
 <!-- prettier-ignore-start -->

 [npm]: https://www.npmjs.com/